lhcb/starterkit-lessons/first-analysis-steps/eos-storage.md

----
-layout: page
-title: First steps in LHCb
-subtitle: Storing large files on EOS
+# Storing large files on EOS
-minutes: 10
----

-> ## Learning Objectives {.objectives}
->
+{% objectives "Learning Objectives" %}
-> * Run a ganga job which puts output onto EOS
+* Run a ganga job which puts output onto EOS
-> * Open and view the files on EOS
+* Open and view the files on EOS
+{% endobjectives %}

 During a real analysis the output of your jobs will quickly grow beyond what fits onto your AFS space.
 CERN provides you with 2TB of